syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 Essential DocIO supports performing nested Mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-for-nested-groups#mail-merge-with-implicit-relational-data).

-## Event support for Mail merge
+## Event support for mail merge

 The `MailMerge` class provides event support to customize the document contents and merging image data during the Mail merge process.
-The following events are supported by Essential DocIO in Mail merge process.
+The following events are supported by Essential DocIO in Mail merge process:

-* `MergeField`- occurs when a **Mail merge field** except image Mail merge field is encountered.
+* `MergeField`: Occurs when a **Mail merge field** except image Mail merge field is encountered.

-* `MergeImageField`- occurs when an **image Mail merge field** is encountered.
+* `MergeImageField`: Occurs when an **image Mail merge field** is encountered.

-* `BeforeClearField`- occurs when an **unmerged field** is encountered.
+* `BeforeClearField`: Occurs when an **unmerged field** is encountered.

-* `BeforeClearGroupField`- occurs when an **unmerged group field** is encountered.
+* `BeforeClearGroupField`: Occurs when an **unmerged group field** is encountered.

-### MergeField Event
+### MergeField event

 You can customize the merging text during Mail merge process by using the `MergeField` event.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-events#mergefield-event).

-### MergeImageField Event
+### MergeImageField event

 You can customize the merging image during Mail merge process by using the `MergeImageField` event.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-events#mergeimagefield-event).

-### BeforeClearField Event
+### BeforeClearField event

-You can get the unmerged fields during Mail merge process by using the `BeforeClearField` event during Mail merge process.
+You can get the unmerged fields during Mail merge process by using the `BeforeClearField` event.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-events#beforeclearfield-event).

-### BeforeClearGroupField Event
+### BeforeClearGroupField event

-You can get the unmerged groups during Mail merge process by using the `BeforeClearGroupField` event during Mail merge process.
+You can get the unmerged groups during Mail merge process by using the `BeforeClearGroupField` event.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-events#beforecleargroupfield-event).

 ## Mail merge options

 The `MailMerge` class allows you to customize the Mail merge process with the following options:

-### Field Mapping
+### Field mapping

 You can automatically map the merge field names with data source column names during Mail merge process.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/mail-merge/mail-merge-options#field-mapping).